JohannesDeml/NetworkBenchmarkDotNet/README.md

 🚧 *Early in development* 🚧

-Benchmark for different low level .Net Core compatible libraries that are compatible with [Unity](https://unity3d.com), but also work as standalone console applications.
-The benchmark focuses on performance latency and scalability.
-The tests do not consider ease of use or supported features.
+Benchmark for different low level [.Net Core](https://en.wikipedia.org/wiki/.NET_Core) compatible libraries that are compatible with [Unity](https://unity3d.com), but also work as standalone console applications.
+The benchmark focuses on performance, latency and scalability.

 ### Supported Libraries